StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>I run my Log_Exporter script.
-So that it was easier to read I made it so that the script outputs in pink and black.
-The API_KEY you see has been changed after I finished the project.
-In the first photo you can see that my script is working just fine.
-The output you see is the first failed login that I did earlier.
-The second photo shows how the data is saved into the failed_rdp logfile in string format.
-I included some sample data in this file because later it will be needed to train the AI in Log Analytics Workbooks and Microsoft Sentinel.
-More data equals more precision.</b> <br/>
+<b>I ran my Log_Exporter script and customized it to display outputs in pink and black for better readability.
+The API_KEY shown in the photos has been changed after completing the project.
+The first photo demonstrates that the script is functioning correctly, displaying the first failed login attempt I performed earlier.
+The second photo shows the data being saved in string format into the failed_rdp logfile.
+I included sample data in this file to enhance the accuracy of training the AI in Log Analytics Workbooks and Microsoft Sentinel, as more data leads to greater precision.</b> <br/>
 </p>

 ![Run_PS_Script](https://user-images.githubusercontent.com/108043108/225412357-ee390c08-c131-4658-b6d0-b2c6f0485850.JPG)